mrisher/smtp-sts/reporting.md

 It is presumed that the aggregate reporting address will be equipped to process new message header fields and extract MIME parts with the prescribed media type and filename, and ignore the rest.
+These additional headers SHOULD be included in the DKIM [@!RFC6376] signature for the message.

    The [@!RFC5322].Subject field for report submissions SHOULD conform to the following ABNF: